57053 Book Publishing and Marketing

 |Criteria linkages:|| |

 Students are expected to read the subject outline to ensure they are familiar with the subject requirements.
 Since class discussion and participation in activities form an integral part of this subject, you are expected to attend, arrive punctually and actively participate in classes.
 If you experience difficulties meeting this requirement, please contact your lecturer.
 Students who have a reason for extended absence (e.g., illness) may be required to complete additional work to ensure they achieve the subject objectives.

 In this subject assessment tasks are cumulative so that each task builds understanding and/or skills, informed by formative feedback.
 Consequently, all assessments must be submitted in order for you to receive feedback.
 Students who do not submit all assessments will not pass the subject.

 Most of the set readings for this subject are electronic, and have been posted on UTSOnline.

 Books set for Assessment items 2 and 3 will be announced by the lecturer in class.

-Recommended background reading:
+Useful background reading: